Smoky Mountain Railroad: History

 The railroad was established by Knoxville contractor William J. Oliver, and was originally named the Knoxville, Sevierville and Eastern Railway.
 It was incorporated on July 15, 1907, and construction started in 1908.
 The first segment was opened between Vestal in South Knoxville and Sevierville on December 20, 1909, bringing the line's total length to 27.8 miles.
 The line connected with the Southern Railway at Knoxville.
 In July 1921, the bank foreclosed on the railroad and later sold it for $50,000 to L.C.
 Gunter on November 1, 1921.
 The line was then re-organized as the Knoxville & Carolina Railroad Company.
 The railroad was sold again at auction for $50,000 on May 1, 1926, but since the new owner intended to disband the company and sell off the assets, the sale was delayed.
 It was eventually purchased by the Tennessee and North Carolina Railroad and re-named the Smoky Mountain Railroad.

 At the end of 1937, the T&NC sold their shares of the Smoky Mountain Railroad to Midwest Steel, a company that dealt in scrap iron.
 On April 11, 1938, the owners of the railroad applied for abandonment but the application was denied.
 The railroad changed ownership numerous times over years, as the line was never profitable and struggled to stay afloat with as few as 300 carloads of freight being shipped out of Sevierville annually, a volume of freight so low as to preclude profitable freight operations.
 The railroad's low speed (usually limited to 25 mph/40 kmph due to track conditions) made passenger service unprofitable once automobile ownership became widespread in the area, even though a custom self-propelled motorcar had been purchased in October 1922, for the then-huge sum of $16,000, and was used to make three daily runs between Sevierville and Knoxville.

-Smoky Mountain Railroad Baldwin 2-6-0 at Knoxville Yard-Original photographer unknown.
-Print acquired from the collection of Donald R. Hensley, Jr.